Super-Badmen-Viper/NSMusicS/README.md

 #### If you would like to experience the latest development progress of NSMusicS Electron:
  - If you haven't installed Navidrome, please install and start its service, and then add your computer's music to Navidrome.
  - Copy and replace the navidrome.db file located in the resources folder of the folder where NSMusicS Electron is installed with the navidrome installation location \ navidrome installation version \ navidrome.db.
-#### Why is it necessary to install Navidrome for this test version?：
- - Because the library management module has not been written yet, Navidrome is temporarily borrowed to achieve this.
-After the official version is released, users can choose whether to be compatible with Navidrome (if compatibility is needed, Navidrome service must exist on your host).
 ```sh
 cd NSMusicS
 # node      -v  20.15.0